What Are Consumer Durables?

 Consumer goods are divided into two categories: durable goods and non-durable goods.

 Consumer durables have an extended product lifespan and aren't worn out/consumed quickly when they're used.
 Since they're made to last and don't need to be replaced frequently, durable goods are typically more expensive than non-durables (which have to be purchased repeatedly).

-A washing machine is an example of a durable good -- it takes many years and multiple uses to wear it out.
-The laundry detergent used in the washing machine is a non-durable good -- when the bottle is empty, the product is depleted and must be repurchased.
+A washing machine one of the most popular household durables.
+It takes many years and multiple uses to wear it out.
+The laundry detergent used in the washing machine, however, is a non-durable good since it needs to be purchased several times per year.